zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/emcc-wls-oke/05-setup-emagent/setup-emagent.md

         <Public IP address of the OMS host> <FQDN of the OMS host>

-    > **NOTE:** Ask your EMCC Administrator if you do not know the IP address and the FQDN of the OMS host/compute instance.
+    > **NOTE:** Ask your EM Administrator if you do not know the IP address and the FQDN of the OMS host/compute instance.

    ![Terminal](images/2-1-terminal.png " ")